What Are the Consequences of Serving an Invalid Party Wall Notice?

 - Issue Schedules of Condition reports, which set out the condition of any adjoining owners’ properties before building works begin.

-Have more questions about party wall notices?
+Have more questions about party wall notices or require expert guidance?
 Contact Tim Greenwood & Associates to arrange a consultation with our specialist party wall surveyors.
+Whether you need assistance with serving a notice, resolving disputes, or ensuring compliance, we’re here to help.